roman-milk/roman-milk.github.io/sunbathing-saturday.md

+===

- ****** Sunbathing Saturday ****** bygeronimo_appleby© After a few minutes of energetic coupling, Patricia lifted herself from my glistening prick.
+After a few minutes of energetic coupling, Patricia lifted herself from my glistening prick.
 It was coated with her juice, and I could see that my lover's thighs were slick with the wetness that had poured from her.
 Patricia lay back on the bed and offered herself to me again in a wide legged invitation.

  I pushed myself into her and Patricia wrapped her arms around me and pulled me close.
 We kissed and made tender love gently for a while until her need grew urgent.
 I lifted myself up onto my palms, arms fully outstretched, and I began to fuck into Patricia with hard, savage strokes.
 Her back arched and her fingers clawed at the sheets as I powered into Patricia's soaking cunt, slamming myself viciously against her, my pubic bone clashing against her large, oversensitive clit.